Celemink/Printf--42-Project/README.md

-# _Este proyecto ha sido creado como parte del currículo de 42 por lodazzan._
+# _This project has been created as a part of the curriculum for 42 by lodazzan._

 ## Description